 Opal+ subscription bundles don’t have daily or weekly caps like Opal fares, as they’re bundled based on the number of journeys you take each week.

 Weekly Travel Rewards only apply to standard Opal fares.
-Instead, Opal+ offers a range of discounts on private transport services and perks on things like coffee, accommodation and more.
-You can view the add-ons and perks available through Opal+ here.
+Instead, Opal+ offers a range of add-ons.
+You can view the add-ons available through Opal+ here.

 If you have subscribed to a Journey bundle and want to catch a ferry as part of your journey, you will be charged an additional $3.00 per journey.